Table of contents

 Fertilising dragon Fruit

-Cacti are fairly low maintenance.
+Like the paw paw, dragon fruit are fairly low maintenance.
 They do not need heavy fertilising.
 In fact, over fertilization will harm your plant.
 Choose an organic, balanced fertilizer and apply every six weeks during its peak growing season.
 There is no need to fertilise during the winter months, especially if you are living in a cool climate.

 Without pruning a dragon fruit will easily get out of control.
 Pruning is needed to shape the plant on the trellis.
 Regular pruning improves air circulation, and prevents fungal infection.